-- (1) God indicts Aram, Israel's bitter enemy, for opposing Transjordan Israel so that Israel might know that God will punish this unrelated nation (1:3-5). - (2) God indicts Philistia, Israel's bitter enemy, for selling Israel into slavery so that Israel might know that God will punish this unrelated nation (1:6-8). - (3) God indicts Tyre, a former ally of Israel (1 Kings 5), for selling Israel into slavery and breaking its covenant of brotherhood so that Israel might know that God will punish this unrelated nation (1:9-10). - (4) God indicts Edom, blood relatives through Esau yet enemies of Israel, for persistent hostility towards Israel so that Israel might know that God will punish this "brother" nation (1:11-12). - (5) God indicts Ammon, blood relatives through Lot yet Israel's enemies, for taking Transjordan Israel's land by killing pregnant women so that Israel might know that God will punish this "cousin" nation (1:13-15). - (6) God indicts Moab, blood relatives through Lot yet Israel's enemies, for mistreating Edom so that Israel might know that God will punish this "cousin" nation (2:1-3). - (7) God indicts Judah, Israel's closest relations through Jacob, for rejecting the law of God even in its privileged position, so that Israel might know that God will justly punish this nearest nation by blood (2:4-5). - b) God's longest indictment is against Israel itself for rejecting His grace for sins against itself in social injustices even though it had much revelation (2:6-16). - (1) Israel broke the covenant and got involved in injustice, materialism, oppression of the poor, sexual immorality, and ritualistic worship (2:6-8). - (2) Israel rejected God's grace revealed in His clearing the Amorites from them, delivering them from Egypt and sending prophets and Nazirites to them (2:9-12). - (3) Israel will be punished so it will realize that God keeps His word (2:13-16). - Three sermons of judgment show God's righteous reasons for judging Israel (Amos 3-6).
+- (1) God indicts Aram, Israel's bitter enemy, for opposing Transjordan Israel to show that God will punish this unrelated nation (1:3-5). - (2) God indicts Philistia, Israel's bitter enemy, for selling Israel into slavery to show that God will punish this unrelated nation (1:6-8). - (3) God indicts Tyre for selling Jews as slaves and breaking its covenant of brotherhood to show that God will punish this former ally (1:9-10; cf. 1 Kings 5). - (4) God indicts Edom, blood relatives via Esau, yet enemies, for persistent hostility towards Israel, to show that God will punish this "brother" nation (1:11-12). - (5) God indicts Ammon, blood relatives via Lot, yet enemies, for taking Israel's land by killing pregnant women to show that God will punish this "cousin" nation (1:13-15). - (6) God indicts Moab, blood relatives via Lot, yet enemies, for mistreating Edom to show that God will punish this "cousin" nation (2:1-3). - (7) God indicts Judah, Israel's closest relations via Jacob, for rejecting God's law in its privileged position, to show that God will punish this nearest blood nation (2:4-5). - b) God's longest indictment is against Israel itself for rejecting His grace for sins against itself in social injustices, even though it had much revelation (2:6-16). - (1) Israel broke the covenant and got involved in injustice, materialism, oppression of the poor, sexual immorality, and ritualistic worship (2:6-8). - (2) Israel rejected God's grace revealed in His clearing the Amorites from them, delivering them from Egypt, and sending prophets and Nazirites to them (2:9-12). - (3) Israel will be punished so it will realize that God keeps His word (2:13-16). - Three sermons of judgment show God's righteous reasons for judging Israel (Amos 3-6).